BenLangmead/bowtie2/MANUAL.markdown

 appropriate orientation with a 20-bp gap between them, that alignment is considered valid (as long as [`-X`] is also satisfied).
 A 19-bp gap would not be valid in that case.
 If trimming options [`-3`] or [`-5`] are also used, the [`-I`] constraint is applied with respect to the untrimmed mates.

-Default: 0.
+The larger the difference between [`-I`] and [`-X`], the slower Bowtie 2 will run.
+This is because larger differences bewteen [`-I`] and [`-X`] require that Bowtie 2 scan a larger window to determine if a concordant alignment exists.
+For typical fragment length ranges (200 to 400 nucleotides), Bowtie 2 is very efficient.

+Default: 0 (essentially imposing no minimum)

 </td></tr>
 <tr><td id="bowtie2-options-X">